icalvo/icalvo.github.io/_posts/2019-04-02-recording-studio-diary-2.markdown

 tags: [studiodiary]
 ---

 Studying [Reaper](https://www.reaper.fm/).
 Seems amazing, I might perfectly switch to it after +20 years with Cakewalk.
-I'm very seduced by the ridiculous amount of customization.
+I'm very seduced by the ridiculous amount of available customization.